-- i.
 Hostel Committee: The hostel committee is concerned with helping the warden in the smooth functioning of the hostel.
-The members are responsible for bringing any problems faced by the inmates of the hostel to the concerned authorities. - ii.
-Mess Committee: The mess committee functions for the smooth running of the mess.
-It coordinates with the mess contractor in deciding with the menu, monitoring the quality of the food and hygiene of the mess and its surroundings.
+The members are responsible for bringing any problems faced by the inmates of the hostel to the concerned authorities.

 STUDENTS' ACTIVITIES

 Co-Curricular Activities